ibm-cloud-docs/Cloudant/api/design_documents.md

 {: #copying-to-an-existing-design-document}

-To overwrite or copy to an existing document, specify the current revision string for the target document, using the `rev` parameter to the `Destination` HTTP Header string.
+To overwrite or copy to an existing document, specify the current revision string for the target document by using the `rev` parameter to the `Destination` HTTP Header string.

-#### Example command to overwrite an existing copy of the design document, using HTTP
+#### Example command to overwrite an existing copy of the design document by using HTTP

 ```http
 COPY /recipes/_design/recipes